 For our outside players - you may call the Golf Shop at 540.832.0744 within one week of your desired tee time to inquire about any remaining open inventory.

 What should I know when I go play?

 Please arrive 20 minutes early to avoid creating any large groups.
-Once at the course you may go to the outdoor check-in station located to the left of the building down the walkway.
-There you may pay for your round and purchase any merchandise you may need.
-Food and beverages are available on the grill's patio underneath the golf shop.
+Once at the course you may go into the Golf Shop to pay for your round and purchase any merchandise you may need.
+Food and beverages are available in the grill located underneath the golf shop.
 Alcohol will be available for purchase from the golf course, but you are not allowed to bring your own per the State’s liquor licensing laws.
 After you have checked-in the starter will help you begin your round.